NetEng-Pro/dev-neteng-pro/pages/terms.md

 2. **Use at Your Own Risk:** Individuals who choose to use NetEng-Pro 'partner platforms' do so at their own risk.
-We cannot guarantee the security, integrity, or reliability of the data stored on external infrastructure, over which we have no control.
+We cannot guarantee the security, integrity, or reliability of the data stored on external infrastructure over which we have no control.

 3. **Limitation of Liability:** In no event shall Network Engineering Pro or its